Density of the free additive convolution of multi-cut measures

 The free additive convolution was first introduced as an algebraic operation through Voiculescu's $R$-transform \cite{Voiculescu 1}.
 It was later shown that the Cauchy-Stieltjes transform of the free additive convolution is related to the Cauchy-Stieltjes transforms of the original measures through analytic subordination: given two probability measures $\mu$ and $\nu$ on the real line, there exist two analytic self-maps $\omega_\mu$ and $\omega_\nu$ of the upper half-plane such that the Cauchy-Stieltjes transform of the free additive convolution of $\mu$ and $\nu$ is given by $m_{\mu}(\omega_\nu)=m_{\nu}(\omega_\mu)$, where $m_{\mu}$ and $m_\nu$ are the respective Cauchy-Stieltjes transforms of the probability measures $\mu$ and $\nu$.
 Voiculescu and Biane observed the subordination phenomenon in \cite{Voi93} and in \cite{Bia98}, respectively.
 As was shown by Belinschi and Bercovici ~\cite{Bel Ber} and by Chistyakov and Götze \cite{Chis}, analytic function theory can be used to define the free additive convolution of probability measures.
 One way is by characterizing the subordination functions $\omega_\mu$, $ \omega_\nu$ as the Denjoy-Wolff fixed points of some analytic self-maps of the upper-half plane \cite{Bel Ber}.
 Function theory allows to study the free convolutions and their regularization properties for general probability measures; see~\cite{Bel06,Bel1,BB-GG,BeV98,B,BerWangZHong17,Huang15,Hon21,Min17,Wan10} and references therein.

-In our preceding paper \cite{MoSc22}, we considered a class of multi-cut probability measures that are of Jacobi type.
-We looked at the number of connected components in the support of the free additive convolution of two such measures and at the number of connected components in the support of the free additive convolution semigroup $\lbrace \mu^{\boxplus t}:\ t\geq 1\rbrace$.
-Using function theory, we localized the subordination functions on the real line and then solved a combinatorial problem to determine an upper and a lower bound on the number of connected components in the support of the free additive convolutions.
+In our preceding paper \cite{MoSc22}, we considered a class of multi-cut probability measures, i.e.\ probability measures supported on several intervals, that are of Jacobi type.
+We looked at the number of intervals in the support of the free additive convolution of two such measures and at the number of intervals in the support of the free additive convolution semigroup $\lbrace \mu^{\boxplus t}:\ t\geq 1\rbrace$.
+Using function theory, we localized the subordination functions on the real line and then solved a combinatorial problem to bound the number of intervals in the support of the free additive convolutions.
 In the present paper, we turn to the study of the qualitative properties of the densities of the free additive convolutions and of the free additive convolution semigroups.
 More specifically, we examine the local behaviors of the densities of the free additive convolutions at the endpoints of their supports, at interior isolated zeros of the densities and at the points where they diverge.